-Caterina Sganga is Assistant Professor at CEU Legal Studies Department and Assistant Professor of Law and Management at CEU Business School (joint appointment) since August 2012.
+Caterina Sganga is Associate Professor at CEU Department of Legal Studies and Department of Economics and Business (joint appointment).
 She holds a Ph.D. in Private Comparative Law from Scuola Superiore Sant’Anna (Pisa), an LL.M. from Yale Law School, and an LL.B. and J.D. from University of Pisa.

 Before joining CEU she worked as post-doctoral research fellow in Intellectual Property at Scuola Superiore Sant’Anna, where she also served as executive coordinator of the Permanent Observatory of Personal Injuries Damages.
-Beside her activities in Pisa, Caterina held visiting teaching appointments at CEU Legal Studies Department, CEU Business School and the Europa-Kolleg of the University of Hamburg, was a fellow at the Information Society Project at Yale Law School and a visiting researcher at the Center for Intellectual Property Policy at McGill University (Montreal).
+Beside her activities in Pisa, Caterina held visiting teaching appointments at CEU and the Europa-Kolleg of the University of Hamburg, was a fellow at the Information Society Project at Yale Law School and a visiting researcher at the Center for Intellectual Property Policy at McGill University (Montreal).